 There are several steps that must be taken to gain this exemption:

-There may be parts of a farm operation that are not subject to an NMA plan and therefore cannot be exempted from the requirements of an RMP.
-For example, the land application of agricultural source material on a farm operation may be subject to an NMA plan, but the land application of pesticides is not.
+There may be parts of a farm operation that are not subject to an NMA instrument and therefore cannot be exempted from the requirements of an RMP.
+For example, the land application of agricultural source material on a farm operation may be subject to an NMA instrument, but the land application of pesticides is not.
 Although pesticide use may be regulated under the Pesticides Act, in these situations, it is necessary to negotiate an RMP with the RMO to ensure that activities comply with local SPP policies.

 Source Protection Plans contain land-use planning policies concerning significant, moderate and low threats.
-Land-use planning tools under the Planning Act, 1990, (e.g., official plan policies and zoning bylaws) are used by municipalities to permit or restrict certain future land-use categories.
+Land-use planning tools under the Planning Act, 1990 (e.g., official plan policies and zoning bylaws), are used by municipalities to permit or restrict certain future land-use categories.
 Note that these planning tools cannot be used to limit individual activities on the farm, such as the land application of agricultural source material.

 Official plans and zoning bylaws must be revised to comply with SPP policies for significant threats and they must consider SPP policies regarding moderate and low threats.
 Land-use policies usually apply to future land uses and should not affect existing activities on the farm.

 SPP policies were developed by Source Protection Committees composed of representatives from the local community.
 Local conservation authorities can provide information about: